naver/billboard.js/README.md

 $ npm run jsdoc
 ```

-Two folders will be created after complete build is completed.
+Two folders will be created after the build is completed.

 - **dist** folder: Includes the **billboard.js** and **billboard.min.js** files.
 - **doc** folder: Includes API documentation.
 The home page for the documentation is **doc/index.html**.

 ### Linting

-To keep the same code style, we adopted [ESLint](https://eslint.org/) to maintain our code quality.
-The [rules](https://github.com/naver/eslint-config-naver/tree/master/rules) are modified version based on [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
+To maintain the same code style and quality, we adopted [ESLint](https://eslint.org/).
+The [rules](https://github.com/naver/eslint-config-naver/tree/master/rules) are based on the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) with some modifications.
-Setup your editor for check or run below command for linting.
+Setup your editor for check or run the below command for linting.

 ```bash
 $ npm run lint